Cliff Hodge

+Semi-professional career

+After his college career ended, Hodge met Geremy Robinson, a former PBA import who played for the Air21 Express.
+After Robinson found out he was half-Filipino, Robinson encouraged him to play in the Philippines.

+In 2011, Hodge joined the NLEX Road Warriors in the PBA D-League.
+They won the inaugural league championship.
+NLEX then won the 2011 Aspirants' Cup.
+The following conference, he was named the Best Player of the 2012 Foundation Cup and made the Mythical Team.
+He and NLEX then went on to win its third straight championship that conference.

 Professional career

 Hodge applied for the 2012 PBA Draft, where he was taken by the Meralco Bolts.
 In his debut against the Talk N' Text Tropang Texters, he had 19 points, 8 rebounds, 3 assists and 1 steal in 44 minutes.
 His first win came against the Alaska Aces, in which he scored 12 of his 20 points in the 3rd quarter.
 In their next game, he had 13 points, six rebounds, four assists, four blocks, and two steals as the Bolts claimed the win over Barangay Ginebra San Miguel.
 For those performances, he was named Player of the Week.
 He had 9 rebounds to go with 13 points in their rematch with the Aces.
 He finished the Philippine Cup with averages of 10.6 points, 7.4 rebounds and 1.1 blocks in 30 minutes of play.
 That season, he competed in the Slam Dunk Contest during the 2013 All-Star Weekend, losing to Chris Ellis.
-In the Governors' Cup, he had a career-high 24 points and 13 rebounds against Air21 Express.
+In the Governors' Cup, he had a then career-high 24 points and 13 rebounds against Air21 Express.
 He was also in the running for Rookie of the Year, but lost to Calvin Abueva.

 In 2014, Hodge competed in that year's Slam Dunk Contest, but had the lowest score among all contestants.
 At the end of Game Two of their Commissioner's Cup quarterfinal series against the Rain or Shine Elasto Painters, Hodge committed a close-fisted foul against Raymond Almazan.
 For that foul, opposing coach Yeng Guiao used a racial slur on him.
 The league fined Guiao P100,000 and Hodge P20,000 for their actions.
 The Bolts lost Game 3 and were eliminated.
+In the Governors' Cup, he had one of his best conferences as he averaged 18.2 points, 9.6 rebounds, 1.2 steals and 1.3 blocks while attaining six double-doubles.
+However, Meralco failed to qualify for the playoffs for that conference.

 In the 2016 Commissioner's Cup, Hodge had 25 points and 11 rebounds to prevent the Mahindra Enforcers from getting the win.
 In Game 4 of the Bolts' semifinals against TnT in the Governors' Cup, he had a career-high 32 points in 46 minutes, shooting 12-of-19 from the field.
 Along with his 4 rebounds, he also hit a three that guaranteed Meralco its first trip to the Finals.
 In the Finals, they lost to Ginebra in six games.